How to reclaim your sleep

 Treatment

 Effective treatment is available for almost all patients.
-The treatment of sleep apnoea is divided into medical and surgical options.
+There are medical and surgical options.
 The therapeutic choice is individualised.
 A “staged” approach is often used, which involves medical therapy first, followed by consideration of surgery.
 The severity of the condition is assessed by a sleep study.
-As nasal obstruction increases the frequency of snoring and breathing trouble, physicians can recommend oral medications to help you breathe through your nose during sleep.
+As nasal obstruction increases the frequency of snoring and breathing trouble, physicians can recommend oral medications to help you breathe through the nose during sleep.

 Nasal CPAP (continuous positive airway pressure) is a treatment that delivers pressurised air to the upper airway via a nasal mask, helping to keep it open.
 However, CPAP is typically not prescribed for snoring alone unless it is accompanied by apnoea.
 Dental appliances that adjust the position of the jaw forward during sleep have also been utilised as a treatment option for snoring.